LovelaceAcademy/Learn/_posts/2021-06-08-why-cardano.markdown

  - Built on top of the strongest foundations with the future in mind
  - Incredible team behind the most actively developed blockchain
  - Passionate, intelligent and thoughtful community
- - Cardano's vision for economic identity, inclusion and long-term sustainability
+ - Cardano's unique vision for economic identity, inclusion and long-term sustainability